SLEEP TRAINING BASICS

 Based on talking to hundreds and thousands of parents, there is a significant percentage of us who have had to rely on cry-it-out (sometimes abbreviated as CIO) to get our children on a healthier sleeping pattern.

-- Do your bedtime routine with your child – Put your child to bed – Let your child self-settle – Check-in on your child at pre-determined intervals – If you choose to comfort your child, do so via the predetermined method – Inconsolable crying – Repeat steps 3-5 as needed until your child falls asleep
+- Do your bedtime routine with your child – Put your child to bed – Let your child self-settle – Check-in on your child at pre-determined intervals – Comfort your child

 Make sure your baby is in a safe place and has their needs met

-Then, put them down and walk away – and let them cry
+Put them down & walk away – & let them cry

-It’s much better to let your child cry in another room than to hold them and lose your temper.
+Let your child cry in another room than hold them & lose your temper.

 Your child vomits after crying